 Outright Donation

-An outright donation of land is the best option if you:
+An outright donation maybe the right choice if you:

 Alfred and Carney Farris of Windy Acres Farm discuss the future of their farm.